rap2hpoutre/jacky/README.md

 }
 ```

-You may get your user like this:
+You may display error title like this:
 ```php
 use Rap2hpoutre\Jacky\Exception\Http404Exception;